Written and Directed: Ned Farr

 Jane's best friend and old gymnastic colleague, who has been through three divorces and is now stinking rich, is passionate and provides the push to help Jane get over her fears, even helping to finance their act.
 That passion rubs off on Jane - when Nicole is called away in an emergency, Serena and Jane begin to train alone, and their aerial chemistry blossoms into desire.

 Writer/director Nick Farr has created a love story of uncommon visual and emotional strength from unusual subject matter.
 Yes, the ignored wife plotline is right out of a Hallmark movie, but Farr has the good sense not to dawdle there, instead pouring all the film's emotional power and energy into the glorious scenes of the two women and their acrobatics.

 The pace, visuals and "follow your heart" storyline reminded me more than once of Patricia Rozema's When Night is Falling (which also briefly featured some trapeze artists).
-This film is at least as good as that one, and in many ways better because it doesn't get distracted by it's own symbolic cleverness.
+This film is at least as good as that one (no, it really is!), and in some ways better because it doesn't get distracted by it's own symbolic cleverness.
 Jane is simple, she likes simple things and simple pleasures.
 Weber's face reflected all her character's inner complexity and growing lust for life, while the supporting cast were good enough to accentuate the main plot and not to get in Weber's way.